13 Best Things To Do in Granada

 9. Pamper your body with a hammam ritual

-Here is an article about the best Hammam in Granada.
-In your visit you will not find the typical spa, but the Arab baths are characterised by bringing to the present the philosophy of the traditional hammam that was practiced in Al-Andalus during the Middle Ages.
+Here is an article about the best Hammam in Granada to give you an idea of what the experience consists of.
+During your visit you won't find a typical spa, but the Arab baths are characterised by bringing to the present the philosophy of the traditional hammam that was practised in Al-Andalus during the Middle Ages.
+In addition, its Andalusian-style décor creates a very pleasant and intimate atmosphere.

 10. Get on the tourist train of Granada